Learn how many visitors your website needs to attract to make money through Google AdSense.

 This easy to use, step by step article will show you how to use readily available information to work out the number of visitors your website needs.
 I have also created and linked to a Google AdSense calculator that you can use to work out your visitors.

 If you want to calculate how many visitors you will need, you’ll require some information from your AdSense account and your Google Analytics account.
-If you don’t have either of these, you will need to set them up and start gathering data before you can work out your visitors numbers.
+If you don’t have either of these, you will need to set them up and start gathering data before you can work out your visitor numbers.

 When you do have this information, you’re going to use it as follows: